Professional “Home Stagers” and a Study

 State governments should refrain from adopting laws or rules that inhibit competition in real estate brokerage.

-Congress should allow the Federal Reserve Board and the Treasury Department to permit banks to offer residential real estate brokerage services through separately live jasmin affiliates.
+Congress should allow the Federal Reserve Board and the Treasury Department to permit banks to offer residential real estate brokerage services through separately affiliates.

 I m not so sure about #3, but the first 2 are right on.